You would be surprised at how many thyroid conditions naturally resolve themselves once the adrenals have been properly nourished and supported.

 Your adrenals live on the endocrine system and they produce estrogen, progesterone, cortisol, cortisone, adrenaline, epinephrine, norepinephrine, and dopamine.
 They are located on top of your kidneys and they are an integral part of the immune system and to the functioning of your thyroid.

-It’s interesting to note that many of the symptoms of thyroid disease are also symptoms of adrenal fatigue.
-These include:
+Many of the symptoms of thyroid disease are also symptoms of adrenal fatigue including: